miladfarca/Playground/README.md

 ## live assembler
 `live` is a builtin program which allows you to run one x86 instruction at a time.
-It also displays the content of a set of registers which get updated every time you run an instruction.
+It also displays the content of a set of registers which gets updated every time you run an instruction.
 Instructions are expected to be in Intel syntax.
 Supported opcodes are listed under `src/builtins/live/opcodes.h`.

 Note that `live` is still in development, not all opcodes are currently functional.